Managing Users, Groups and Roles

 }

-If you do not know the internal ID of an end user, Client ID or an Organization Administrator, but you know its externalId, you can then use the Search endpoint to find it and browse the details.
+If you do not know the internal ID of a Client ID, an Organization Administrator or an end user, but you know its externalId, you can then use the Users search endpoint to find it and browse the details.

 For further information, see Internal IDs vs External IDs.